bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/export.rst

 .. note::

-    When both Playwright and Selenium are installed, Bokeh defaults to Selenium to preserve existing behaviour.
+    Currently, when both Playwright and Selenium are installed, Bokeh defaults to Selenium to preserve existing behaviour.
 To opt in to Playwright, set ``BOKEH_EXPORT_BACKEND=playwright`` or pass ``backend="playwright"``
     to export functions.
 See :ref:`ug_output_export_backend` below.
+This default order may change in a future release.

 Using Selenium
 ~~~~~~~~~~~~~~